Skip to content

 Why use a VPN when you’ve been without it for all these years?
-You’ve seen what VPNs can do if you’ve been reading a bit.
+You’ve seen what VPNs can do if you’ve been reading around.
 In our VPN definition article, we explained what it is and how it works.
-Despite such guides, people still ask why they should use a VPN and whether they really need it.
+Despite such guides, people still ask why they should use a VPN and whether they really need one.
 In short, the answer is: It depends.

 If not, you’re likely better off without that investment.
 Regardless, these simple-to-use apps are more powerful than they seem.
-If you’re unsure if you should pay a few monthly dollars, this article is for you.
-We’ll explore the reasons for using a VPN and provide a few VPN recommendations if you make that step.
+If you’re unsure whether you should pay a few monthly dollars, this article is for you.
+We’ll explore the reasons for using a VPN and provide a few solid recommendations if you decide to take that step.

 Why Use a VPN?
 Eight Reasons to Use a VPN Service